On This Page

 The Canon Dial 35 is an unconventional half-frame 35mm camera with clockwork automatic film advance.
 It was made in Japan by Canon from November 1963.
 The Dial 35 was also sold as the Bell & Howell Dial 35.

 The body has an unusual "portrait" format rectangular shape, with a short, wide-diameter lens barrel containing the CdS meter photocells window around the 28mm lens.
 Rotating the lens barrel sets the speed of the Seikosha shutterEither mechanical and/or electronic shutters are possible.
 Mechanical systems can use a leaf (or iris) shutter or curtain shutter.
 In digital cameras a third alternative is also possible: the electronic shutter.
 This works by activating and then deactivating the CCD so that no further light can be recorded, regardless of whether light is hitting the CCD.
 The shutter controls the exposure time, which can range from thousandths of a second to several minutes or more.
 Fast shutter speeds freeze action, slow speeds are more suited to stationary subjects.
-A tripod is recommended for slow exposure shots to avoid camera shake.
+A tripod is recommended for slow exposure shots to avoid camera shake, or IBIS.
 More; the apertureThe aperture is basically a hole in the camera’s lens that lets light pass through it to the shutter and ultimately the film or censor.
 The aperture not only influences picture brightness but also regulates depth of focus.
 Most cameras are equipped with an iris aperture that can be freely adjusted or set according to pre-selected values.
 More is set automatically.
 A button below the viewfinder can be pulled out to give manual apertureThe aperture is basically a hole in the camera’s lens that lets light pass through it to the shutter and ultimately the film or censor.
 The aperture not only influences picture brightness but also regulates depth of focus.
 Most cameras are equipped with an iris aperture that can be freely adjusted or set according to pre-selected values.
 More control, for manual exposureThe amount of light that reaches the film (or camera sensor).
 It determines how light or dark an image is.
 The exposure of an image is determined by the aperture, shutter speed, and film speed (ISO).
 During exposure, the sensors or chemicals on the film in analogue models, are subjected to the light outside the camera for a certain time.
 More settings or flash.
 Film speed is set on a scale around the meter window.

 Focus is set on a lever around the top of the lens barrel, with a display inside the viewfinder.